 Earn Center of Excellence sites

 Force determined that online patient engagement leads to significantly better outcomes in the TJA population, but the successful implementation of a patient engagement tool must be iterative and configurable to each team’s specific needs.

 Always at the forefront of innovation, CJRI sought a more modern, streamlined, and personalized approach to manage their growing outpatient population and maintain excellence in an increasingly competitive marketplace.
 By harnessing Force’s multidisciplinary technology to improve workflow efficiencies and standardize care at scale, CJRI was able to increase their surgical volume with 2 new Center of Excellence contracts in the last year.

-In this new normal, patients will continue to be drawn to programs like CJRI that deliver consistent, customized care, in tandem with a virtual patient engagement technology that empowers them to recover successfully at home.
+In this new normal, patients will continue to be drawn to healthcare service programs like CJRI, marketing their ability to deliver consistent and customized care with a virtual patient engagement technology that empowers them to recover successfully at home.